-In this Autel MaxiCOM MK908 vs MK908P comparison we're going to check out the capabilities of both of these exceptional diagnostic devices.
+In this Autel MaxiCOM MK908 vs MK908P comparison, we’re going to check out the capabilities of both of these exceptional diagnostic devices.
 They are mainly for professional use and they offer a wide range of functions including basic ECU coding, part adaptations, active tests, key programming, battery programming, tire size change function, and so on.

-As you can see from the specification lists below, both devices communicate through Bluetooth and they're pretty much identical, meaning that there are no major hardware nor software differences.
-However, there is one somewhat significant advantage of MaxiCOM MK908P and that is a J2534 programming adapter which bumps up the price of the package.
+As you can see from the specification lists below, both devices communicate through Bluetooth and they’re pretty much identical, meaning that there are no major hardware nor software differences.
+However, there is one somewhat significant advantage of MaxiCOM MK908P and that is a J2534 programming adapter that bumps up the price of the package.

-The particular programming device allows you to update the existing software on different electronic control units of the car, program in new electronic control units, and fix some of the common drivability as well as emissions issues.
+The particular programming device allows you to update the existing software on different electronic control units of the car, a program in new electronic control units, and fix some of the common drivability as well as emissions issues.
 But there is one problem and it is a big one.
-Even though programming device might be able to code different brand's ECUs, all of the mentioned functions are supported only for BMW and Mercedes cars, which means that the J2534 programming device might be useless if you do not work on these particular brands.
+Even though programming device might be able to code different brand’s ECUs, all of the mentioned functions are supported only for BMW and Mercedes cars, which means that the J2534 programming device might be useless if you do not work on these particular brands.

 While MK908 does not come with a J2534 programming device, if you decide to additionally purchase it, it will work with your tool.
 All of this means that you might be better off with MK908 if programming is not one of your regular tasks, and it’s our winner of this MaxiCOM MK908 vs MK908P duel because it’s simply better value for money.

 Both of these devices are exceptionally capable but before we discuss any of the functions there is one thing you have to remember.
 While the list of functions is practically endless, the ability to perform a certain function will depend on car manufacturers, models in question, and year of manufacture.